Pratham16112002/Markdown-notes/Semester Notes/Cyber Security/Security-Counter-Measures.md

 #### Cookie replay attack / Session Hijacking Attack

-In this type of attack, the attacker intercepts and with the help of valid user session keys gains unauthorized access to the web-application or website.<br>
+In this type of attack, the attacker intercepts and with the help of valid user session keys present in the local cookies of the victim gains unauthorized access to the web-application or website.<br>
 Cookies are small peices of information that are stored in the device that contains the information related to their session, such as session-ID, tokens, other session-related data.<br>
 By intercepting cookies, an attacker can impersonate a legitimate user and potentially gain access to their account.

 **Prevention** : <br>

 1. Always use HTTPS.
-2. Secure cookies : enable the secure flag in the cookies to make sure that cookies are always transmitted over secure HTTPS.
+2. Secure cookies : enable the secure flag in the cookies to make sure that cookies are always transmitted over secure encrypted channel.
 3. Use Security Headers : use security headers like CSP (Content Security Policy).

 ### Database security threats